danybinuluke/Trip.com/README.md

 # Trip.com

+// This is not in any ways affiliated to the Original Trip.com

 This project is a simple flight price comparison website designed to help users search for and compare flight ticket prices from various airlines.
 The website is built using **HTML**, **CSS**, and **JavaScript**, focusing on a responsive and user-friendly front-end design.

 ---